awslabs/damo/USAGE.md

 values.

 The command exits immediately after updating DAMON parameters as requested.
-It exits with exit value `0` if the update successed.
+It exits with exit value `0` if the update succeeded.
 Otherwise, the exit value will be non-zero.

 `damo stop`